Robust and Differentially Private Principal Component Analysis: Numerical studies

 \subsection{Competing methods}

-We consider three competing methods, each proposed by \cite{dwork2014analyze}, \cite{maunu2022stochastic}, or \cite{cai2024optimal}.
+We consider three competing methods, proposed by \cite{dwork2014analyze}, \cite{maunu2022stochastic}, and \cite{cai2024optimal}.
 Many other works on private PCA exist, but most of them do not fit our settings or are challenging to implement because their algorithms are not polynomial-time executable, or highly dependent on the tuning procedure and population parameters.
 The above three methods are implementable, and the detailed algorithms used in our numerical studies are provided in Appendix \ref{app-C}.

 The analyze Gauss mechanism (AG), proposed by \cite{dwork2014analyze}, adds Gaussian noise to the sample covariance matrix, and then extracts eigenvectors from the noisy sample covariance matrix. \cite{cai2024optimal}'s proposal is called the spiked covariance Gaussian PCA (SGPCA) which assumes a spiked covariance model and sub-Gaussianity of data distribution.
 SGPCA applies Gaussian mechanism to $ \widehat V_m \widehat V_m^\top $ and then takes eigenvectors from the noisy projection matrix, where $\widehat V_m$ is the matrix of the first $m$ eigenvectors of the sample covariance matrix.
-Finally, we refer to the private PCA method of \cite{maunu2022stochastic} as noisy stochastic geodesic gradient descent (NSGGD), following the name from the original paper.
-NSGGD solves $L_1$-PCA optimization problem by iterating over the (approximate) geodesic gradient in the Stiefel manifold, which consists of orthogonal matrices in $ \Oc(d, m) $.
-In contrast to AG and SGPCA, NSGGD is designed to have a robustness against outliers.
+Finally, the private PCA method of \cite{maunu2022stochastic}, called noisy stochastic geodesic gradient descent (NSGGD) solves an $L_1$-PCA optimization problem by iterating over the (approximate) geodesic gradient in the Stiefel manifold, which consists of orthogonal matrices in $ \Oc(d, m) $.
+In contrast to AG and SGPCA, NSGGD is designed to be robust to outliers.